The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Pad e interpolation method on the additive grid

-Then, under generic variables $f, g$ and generic parameters $a_0, b_0$, the $d$-Painlev\'e equation (e.g. eqs. (\ref{eq:E7eqad}) and (\ref{eq:E6eqad})) is sufficient for the compatibility of the Lax pair $L_1=0$ and $L_2=0$ (e.g. eqs. (\ref{eq:E7L1L2ad}) and (\ref{eq:E6L1L2ad})).
-The proof for case of $d$-$E_7^{(1)}$ will be shown in Appendix \ref{sec:Proof}.
-Other cases of $d$-$E_6^{(1)}$, $d$-$D_4^{(1)}$ and $d$-$A_4^{(1)}$ are similarly proved.
+Then, under generic variables $f, g$ and generic parameters $a_0, b_0$, the $d$-Painlev\'e equation (e.g. eqs. (\ref{eq:E7eqad}) and (\ref{eq:E6eqad})) is necessary and sufficient for the compatibility of the Lax pair $L_1=0$ and $L_2=0$ (e.g. eqs. (\ref{eq:E7L1L2ad}) and (\ref{eq:E6L1L2ad})).
+The proof for the case of $d$-$E_7^{(1)}$ will be shown in Appendix \ref{sec:Proof}.
+The other cases $d$-$E_6^{(1)}$, $d$-$D_4^{(1)}$ and $d$-$A_4^{(1)}$ are similarly proved.